 About 65% of us are lactose intolerant.
 That means that ingesting milk, cheese and ice cream is likely to cause most of us at least some stomach and gut distress.
 If you consume dairy, it could be what’s causing your diarrhea, post-nasal drip, excess mucous, bloating, nausea, gas, headaches and muscle and joint pain.
 People reacting to dairy can experience one or more of these symptoms, which can range from mild discomfort to severe distress.

 But that’s just the tip of the iceberg.
-Modern milk and dairy products, unfortunately, is all too often laced with harmful hormones and chemicals as well as viruses and other toxins.
+Modern milk and dairy products, unfortunately, are all too often laced with harmful hormones and chemicals as well as viruses and other toxins.
 There has also been an alarming wave of research that implicates dairy products in the development of prostate cancer, breast cancer and death from breast and prostate cancers.
 And as it turns out, milk isn’t even necessary to build strong bones.

-A Glass of Hormones
+A glass of hormones